Application, Admission, and Registration Policies

 Letters of Recommendation are to be completed via the online application.
 Recommendation letters submitted via post or email are not accepted.
 Applicants are required to add their ‘Recommendation Provider(s)’ contact information so that each recommender is sent an automated email notification.

 Generally, two (2) Letters of Recommendation must be submitted to the Faculty of Graduate Studies.
-For the number of recommendation letters necessary, applicants should review their specific Graduate programs of study website.
+The number of required recommendation letters for an application for admission is stated on the program’s webpage which is available at this link.

 Some departments/units require admissions tests, such as the Graduate Record Examination (GRE®) or the Graduate Management Aptitude Test (GMAT™).
-These requirements are listed in the supplementary regulations of the particular department/unit, and if required, the scores must be submitted at the time of application.
+These requirements are listed in the department/unit's supplementary regulations.
+If required, the scores must be submitted at the time of application.

 Note: This is the minimum requirement of the Faculty of Graduate Studies and departments/units may have higher standards and additional criteria.